hsyl20/haskus-website/pages/system/doc.rst

 Architectures
 -------------

-ViperVM provides architecture specific modules (currently only for x86-64), in particular the thin architecture specific layer to call Linux system calls.
+The framework provides architecture specific modules (currently only for x86-64), in particular the thin architecture specific layer to call Linux system calls.
-Additionally, ViperVM has a dictionnary of x86 instructions; it is currently used to implement a disassembler and could be used to implement assemblers, analyzers, emulators, etc. A wrapper for the x86's cpuid instruction is also provided.
+Additionally, the framework has a dictionnary of x86 instructions; it is currently used to implement a disassembler and could be used to implement assemblers, analyzers, emulators, etc. A wrapper for the x86's cpuid instruction is also provided.